glycerine/gosimnet/README.md

 gosimnet
 ========

-`gosimnet` is a simulated network for testing with testing/synctest. gosimnet implements the `net.Conn` interface to networks.
+`gosimnet` is a compact network simulator.
+It is fairly minimal, but still hopefully useful.
+It was written for testing with testing/synctest (which is very promising/exciting), but can run without it too. gosimnet implements the `net.Conn` interface to networks.
 The test file https://github.com/glycerine/gosimnet/blob/master/simnet_test.go illustrates its use.